knewplay/course-vex-vrc-in-c/outline.md

 * Title slide: *Programming Languages and the Role of C*

 * Introduction to the concept of programming languages.
+What is programming langue, why is it used, history of programming.
 * Brief history of C and its relevance in modern technology.
 Provide examples of well known software written in C, such as the Linux kernel.
 * Comparisons between C and other languages, highlighting basics of performance, memory, and runtime efficiency.